rosarioborgesi/uniswap-v1-from-scratch/README.md

 ### Invariant Tests

-Invariant tests use a handler contract with ghost variables to track expected reserves across stateful liquidity actions.
+Invariant tests use handler contracts to drive long stateful sequences against the exchange.
+The suite is split by behavior so each invariant can focus on a specific protocol guarantee:

 Current invariant coverage checks that:

+- General exchange actions preserve accounting across multiple actors:
-- The exchange ETH balance matches the expected ETH reserve.
+  - The exchange ETH balance matches the expected ETH reserve tracked by ghost variables.
-- The exchange token balance matches the expected token reserve.
+  - The exchange token balance matches the expected token reserve tracked by ghost variables.
+  - ETH is conserved across the closed system of actors and exchange.
+  - Tokens are conserved across the closed system of actors and exchange.
+  - The pool never ends up with only one side of the pair reserved.
+- Liquidity-only actions preserve the initialized reserve ratio while the pool size changes.
+- Swap-only actions preserve the constant product safety property: `x * y` must never decrease.

 ## Documentation